-F5 Networks, Inc. (the "Company") is the leading developer and provider of software-defined application services.
-The Company's core technology is a full-proxy, programmable, highly-scalable software platform called TMOS, which supports a broad array of features and functions designed to ensure that applications delivered over Internet Protocol (IP) networks are secure, fast and available.
-The Company's TMOS-based offerings include software products for local and global traffic management, network and application security, access management, web acceleration and a number of other network and application services.
-These products are available as modules that can run individually or as part of an integrated solution on the Company's high-performance, scalable, purpose-built BIG-IP appliances and VIPRION chassis-based hardware, or as software-only Virtual Editions.
+F5 Networks, Inc. (the "Company") is the leading developer and provider of application services.
+The Company's core technology is a full-proxy, programmable, highly-scalable software platform called TMOS, which supports a broad array of features and functions designed to ensure that applications delivered over Internet Protocol (IP) networks are secure, fast, and available.
+The Company's offerings include software products for local and global traffic management, network and application security, access management, web acceleration and a number of other network and application services.
+F5 offerings are available via software that can run individually or as part of an integrated solution on the Company's high-performance, scalable, purpose-built BIG-IP appliances and VIPRION chassis-based hardware, as software-only Virtual Editions, or as software-based services available through a number of leading cloud marketplaces.
 The Company also offers distributed denial-of-service (DDoS) protection, application security and other application services by subscription on its cloud-based Silverline platform.
-In connection with its products, the Company offers a broad range of support services including consulting, training, installation and maintenance.
+In connection with its products, the Company offers a broad range of support and managed services including consulting, training, installation and maintenance.